Department-of-Design/Kevins-Awesome-Macros/sequential_purge/README.md

 Here you can configure the settings for the macro.
 The most important setting is `variable_continuous`.
 With this you can select what [mode](https://github.com/Department-of-Design/Kevins-Awesome-Macros/tree/main/sequential_purging#modes) you want to use.
 For continuous you have to set `variable_continuous` to `True`.

 > **Note:**
-    If you choose continuous mode you can remove both the macro's CHECK_PURGES and RESET_PURGES because they are not needed
+    If you choose continuous mode you can remove both the macro's CHECK_PURGES and RESET_PURGES because they are not needed.

 ## Configuration
 | Setting                           | Description                                                                                                                                                                                                                                                                        | Input                                     | Default |